Terracoding/terracoding.github.com/source/blog/designing-for-the-apple-watch.md

 - watch
 - watchkit
 - apple
-summary_text: 'The Apple Watch is such a small and personal device, development of apps need to be approached in a completely different way to mobile.
+summary: 'The Apple Watch is such a small and personal device, development of apps need to be approached in a completely different way to mobile.
 Here are a few thoughts and tips.'
 ---

 Since the release of the Apple Watch, we have already had discussions with clients about how they were interested in releasing a watch app.
 As the Apple Watch is such a small and personal device, development of apps need to be approached in a completely different way to mobile.